Atovaquone-proguanil chemoprophylaxis doxycycline or mefloquine

 Doxycycline is a widely used antibiotic that can also be used for malaria prevention in certain situations.
 It is an effective option for those who cannot take Atovaquone-proguanil or mefloquine due to allergies or contraindications.
 Doxycycline works by inhibiting the growth of malaria parasites in the body, thereby preventing the development of the disease.

-See also Dog side effects of doxycycline
+See also Doxycycline hyclate 100 mg side effects

 When taken as directed, doxycycline is highly effective in preventing malaria.
 It is typically taken daily, starting 1-2 days before entering a malaria-endemic area and continuing for 4 weeks after leaving the area.
 It is important to take the full course of medication as prescribed to ensure protection against the disease.